acl2/acl2/books/README.md

 #### Experimental Development Version

-To check out an effectively read-only copy of the repository using [git], run:
+To check out the latest development branch of the repository omit the last checkout command using [git], run:

 ```
 git clone git://github.com/acl2/acl2